Tawfiq06/Adaptive-Arena-Fighter/README.md

 ### Coralpoint

 A sandy beach with water patches.
-Over time those patches freeze into ice and freezing close by trees.
+Over time those patches freeze into ice, and the trees nearby frost over with them.

 | Start | Mid-match |
 |---|---|